Skip to main content

 Limit Charter School Approvals and Freeze Charter Tuition Rates

 Limit Charter School saturation to 10% in urban centers and discontinue SUNY Charter authorizations.
 This allows for school choice while limiting the financial burden on public school districts.
-In Syracuse, Charter School enrollment has increased to 10% in recent years costing nearly $33 million.
-Students enrolling in Charter Schools are coming from every school and grade level in the District, making it nearly impossible to offset additional tuition expense with reductions in existing District programs and classrooms.
+In Syracuse, charter school enrollment has increased to 10% in recent years costing nearly $42 million.
+Students enrolling in charter schools are coming from every school and grade level in the District, making it nearly impossible to offset additional tuition expense with reductions in existing District programs and classrooms.

 Piggy bank icon